GunjanDhakate/Interview-Trainer-Agent-AI/README.md

 LLM-generated STAR answers for behavioral prompts

-🔮 Future Development
+# 🔮 Future Development
 🔄 Resume analysis and feedback

 🗓 Personalized interview timelines

 📊 Analytics dashboard for preparation tracking

-⚠ Challenges We Faced
+# ⚠ Challenges We Faced
 🧪 Prompt tuning for role-detection accuracy

 ⚙ Tool orchestration for web vs. internal routing

 🧠 Ensuring controlled, relevant generation by the LLM

-🙌 Credits
+# 🙌 Credits
 This project was built under the IBM SkillsBuild for Academia initiative.
 Gratitude to the Edunet Foundation for training and mentorship.

-📄 License
-Open for academic learning and demonstration purposes only.